Reopening Onsite Wellness & Fitness Centers: Lessons learned

 the good

-We are seeing that many employees are excited that our Wellness and Fitness Centers are open again.
-Quite a few employees that have a remote or hybrid status, are choosing to come into the office for group exercise classes because they love the variety and motivation they get from our instructors and the other participants.
-They feel there is something special about the in-person environment that you just can’t get with a virtual live stream on YouTube or web conferencing.
+Wellness and Fitness Centers are open again, although not at the capacity of previous years.
+Quite a few employees that have remote or hybrid status are choosing to come into the office for group exercise classes.
+Why?
+Because they love the variety and motivation they get from our instructors and the other participants.
+Employees feel there is something special about the in-person environment that they can’t get with a virtual live stream on YouTube or web conferencing.
 Pre-pandemic, going to the Wellness and Fitness Center was once a large part of many employees’ daily routines.
-With the reopening of our centers, they are looking forward to transitioning into a new routine with their workouts to relieve some stress and to build back strength and endurance lost due to the pandemic.
+Now they are transitioning into a new routine with their workouts to relieve some stress and to build back strength and endurance lost due to the pandemic.

 “Employees are loving the flexibility to come back into the office, and they see the Wellness Center as a huge perk and motivator to come in!”